Museums in Dubai – Ranked from 10 to 1

 10. Naif Museum Dubai

 This one offers free entry to all.
-But unlike other heritage museums in Dubai, the Naif Museum is on the Deira side of the Creek, in the old Naif Fort building built in 1939.
+However, unlike other heritage museums in Dubai, the Naif Museum is on the Deira side of the Creek, in the old Naif Fort building built in 1939.
 This was also the first-ever police station in Dubai.
 In 1997, Sheikh Muhammad Al Maktoum ordered a wing of this building to be converted into a museum.
 Today, Naif Museum showcases the history and evolution of police and security services in Dubai.

 There is a display of the changes the Dubai police uniform underwent over the decades, along with different types of weapons used by the police in the early days.
 You can see the old detention rooms and essential documents and decrees related to the police.